 A Deep Dive into Tourism in Bhutan

 Today, there is growing evidence that the Bhutanese tourism industry is headed in the wrong direction.
+When we talked about mass tourism in the past, we were talking about other countries.
+Now we worry about the onset of mass tourism in Bhutan.
 So what went wrong?
 When did we go wrong?
 Why did we go wrong?
 How did we go wrong?
 Who went wrong?
-Most, important – what are we going to do about it?
+Most, importantly, what are we going to do about it?

-Bhutan had a vision for tourism, long before the concept of sustainable tourism became trendy.
-But, with our pristine nature and rich culture under peril, the vision that now seems precarious in the rapid trend towards mass tourism.
-The policy was changed from high-value low volume to high-value low-impact but, in hindsight, both were largely rhetoric.
+Bhutan had a vision for tourism long before the concept of sustainable tourism became trendy.
+But, with our pristine nature and rich culture under peril, that vision now seems threatened by a rapid trend towards mass tourism.
+The policy was changed from high-value low-volume to high-value low-impact but, in hindsight, both remained largely rhetoric.
 The absence of statistics and records, another Bhutanese trait, makes accurate analysis impossible but the general trends can be deduced even from memory.

-By 2019 the supposed low impact has become high impact, and not a desirable one.
+By 2019, the supposed low impact has become high impact, and not a desirable one.
 The concept of visitors being guests and pilgrims changed overnight.
-The reversed proportion of regional and international tourists also changed the culture of the industry, not just in numbers, but in terms of behavior.
-Crowds in monasteries and at scenic viewpoints, congested footpaths, loud music, selfies along roadsides, cash transactions without receipts… The result?
-High end tourism has taken a blow.
-A resounding message came from an agent who had brought high end tourists to Bhutan for many years: “Goodbye,” he said, after a visit to Taktshang in May this year… “Bhutan is no more a high end destination”.
-The Aman group has also stopped promoting Bhutan.
+The reversed proportion of regional and international tourists also changed the culture of the industry, not just in numbers but in terms of behaviour.
+Crowds in monasteries and at scenic viewpoints, congested footpaths, loud music, selfies along roadsides, cash transactions without receipts… the result?
+High-end tourism has taken a blow.
+A resounding message came from an agent who had brought high-end tourists to Bhutan for many years: “Goodbye,” he said, after a visit to Taktshang in May this year… “Bhutan is no more a high-end destination.”

 There is no argument on the national vision for tourism.
 Neither is there any misgiving that the vision is lost in the absence of a coherent policy, strategy, and implementation.
 To understand the descent of high value into low value tourism, we need to look at the key issues related to this complex industry which, internationally, represents 10 percent of the global GDP.

-There is an explosion of budget hotels and herd behavior in building three and four star hotels.
+There is an explosion of budget hotels and a herd behaviour in building three-and four-star hotels.
 In this trend, the nail decided what the hammer should do.
-Banks gave generous loans, TCB, the Ministry of Economic Affairs and the Thromde issued hotel licenses with blind abandon, the government approved biased incentives to hotels which included tax waivers for furniture and fittings.
+Banks gave generous loans; TCB, the Ministry of Economic Affairs and the thromde issued hotel licenses with blind abandon; the government approved biased incentives to hotels which included tax waivers for furniture and fittings.
 There is credible information that some hotels are funded by outside money.
-And Airbnb is the latest disruptive trend.
+And Airbnb is the latest disruption.

 Frustratingly this deterioration into mass tourism was repeatedly predicted by experts and observers.
 Yet we watched it happen with open eyes.
-Tourism officials claim that they have submitted a number of proposals that were ignored by governments which were reluctant to take tough decisions.
+Tourism officials claim that they have submitted a number of proposals that were ignored by governments which were reluctant to take what they perceived as unpopular decisions.
 The Tourism Council and the Hotel Association of Bhutan have strong representation of the private sector with vested interests.

 The trends were partially driven by the perception of the tourism sector as a major employment generator, employment which threatens to become a crisis by Bhutanese standards.
 It was a narrow vision for employment.
 There was no attempt at economic diversification until His Majesty the King commanded such a strategy on National Day, 2016.
 Now we see the potential and need for entrepreneurship in many areas like agriculture, ICT, the cultural and creative industry, herbs and foods, and other niche products.

-It has been recommended in the past that campsites, services, local transport, essentials including food and water be provided by the local people.
+It has been recommended in the past that campsites, services, local transport, and essentials, including food and water, be provided by the local people.
 Thimphu operators should pay the local communities for these services.
 Not only has this been ignored, it has now been made redundant by roads that scar the mountainsides.
 Places where tourists could have trekked and camped for days and weeks, paying the daily rates, are now just photo opportunities for groups carrying a packed lunch.

 Someone said that today’s generation must work together for those who are not here yet.
 This has been cited, more powerfully, in many a Royal Address: In his first Royal Address to the nation in 2006, His Majesty said: